noodldocs/noodldocs.github.io/2.4/nodes/visual/text-input.md

 ### Margin and padding

 Using the margin and padding gadget you can specify the top, bottom, left and right margins and padding for this node.
-You can specify them in either pixels or percentage (of the corrensponding parent dimension).
+You can specify them in either pixels or percentage (of the corresponding parent dimension).
 Margins are the distance between this node and its siblings.
 Padding is the distance from the borders of this nodes container to its children.

 <div class="ndl-images">
     <img src="/nodes/visual/margin-and-padding.png" class="ndl-image small"></img>